BretFisher/super-linter-workflow/README.md

 ## How to run Super-Linter locally

-## How to run Super-Linter in GitLab, Drone, Jenkins, etc.
+## How to run Super-Linter in GitLab, Drone, Jenkins, etc